Home Improvement Loans Overview

 Whether you're buying a home that needs to be completely renovated or simply updating certain areas, the FHA 203k loan allows you to combine your renovation costs into your mortgage so there is one loan with one closing.
 The amount borrowed is a combination of the cost of the home and the estimated price of the repairs, including the labor expenses.
 This type of loan is backed by the Federal Housing Administration, but you don't need to have an FHA home loan to qualify for a FHA 203k refinance loan.

 What is an FHA 203k Home Improvement Refinance Loan?

 If you need to refinance your home mortgage, the FHA 203k Refinance Loan allows current homeowners the opportunity to rehabilitate and improve their home.
 Whether it is making a home handicapped-accessible, replacing your roof or upgrading your kitchen, home improvement projects can raise the value of the property and allow you to customize as your needs change.

 The FHA 203k Refinance Loan allows you to cash out up to $35,000 for your home improvement project, and the mortgage balance can exceed the current appraised value of the home.

 FHA 203k Home Improvement Loans

-For many people, buying distressed or dilapidated homes can be a lucrative investment.
+For many people, buying distressed or dilapidated homes can become a lucrative investment in homeownership.
 However, home repair and renovations can be costly.
 With an FHA 203k Home Improvement Loan, you can have a single fixed-rate mortgage and up to $35,000 cash out for improvements.

 A 203k home renovation loan is a great option for borrowers who want to finance home improvement expenses.